-Bailey, a Democrat, was the representative for Pennsylvania's 19th congressional district from 1915 to 1917.
+Bailey was the representative for Pennsylvania’s 19th congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Apr 1913 to Mar 1917, Bailey missed 84 of 438 roll call votes, which is 19.2%.
 This is better than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1915-Feb 1916||16||0||0.0%||0th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.